pepplejoshua/proto/NOTES.md

 # Improvements for 0.0.1
 - Prevent use of array types without size in some receiver contexts (function parameters, struct members) [DONE]
 - Add support for method calls on builtin types (Option, Array, Slice, String).
 [DONE]
+- Do type rewrite to stop using the same shape for every damn type.
+I thought I was cool but I was just an architecture astronaut.
+Note to self: just do the simple fucking thing until there is concrete proof that a more complex solution is required.
 - Add support for structs.
 - Add support for traits.
 - Work on out of order declarations.